Composition over Inheritance [example in PHP]

 The biggest problem shown in the previous UML is the duplication of methods in the concrete class.

-A way to handle this issue is to remove all the logic from the inheritance and only calculate the cost of the deal in the abstract class Vehicle, we can do so using conditional statements such an if or even better switch case to manage future products.
+A way to handle this issue is to remove all the logic from the inheritance and only calculate the cost of the deal in the abstract class Vehicle, we can do so using conditional statements such as an if or even better switch case to manage future products.

 abstract class Vehicle {